bertrandF/Drone/README.md

   4- run ./tests/test.sh db create to create the drone DB.

   5- Start your CentralStation ( 1st arg is IP of interface to listen to, 2nd arg is port).
 It will register itself on the DB.

+  6- Start your RTMP server and ffmpeg to send the video to it.
+You can use the UAVStation/run.py script to do that.

-  6- Start your UAVStation.
+  7- Start your UAVStation.
 There is my sample configuration file conf.lua, you might want to change the IP for the RTMP stream and some other things.

-  7- Run the CommandStation.
+  8- Run the CommandStation.
 Select the drone from the DB.